Piasy/ShapedDraweeView/README.md

 ## SVG support

+At least use `appcompat:23.2.0`.

-import a SVG drawable as vector drawable via AndroidStudio.
+Import a SVG drawable as vector drawable via AndroidStudio.

 `app/build.gradle`